KaiCrellin/KaiCrellin/README.md

 - Future objectives:
-    - Gradguate University and seek a job within a specialized field.
+    - Graduate University and seek a job within a specialized field.
     - To develop my person and skills.